ROCm/HIP/README.md

 ```

 The HIP kernel language defines builtins for determining grid and block coordinates, math functions, short vectors,
 atomics, and timer functions.
-It also specifies additional defines and keywords for function types, address spaces, and
-optimization controls.
-(See the [HIP Kernel Language](docs/markdown/hip_kernel_language.md) for a full description).
+It also specifies additional defines and keywords for function types, address spaces, and optimization controls (See the [HIP Kernel Language](docs/markdown/hip_kernel_language.md) for a full description).
 Here's an example of defining a simple 'vector_square' kernel.

 ```cpp